 Josh is a PhD Candidate in the NT Department at the University of Aberdeen, UK.
 More importantly, he is a husband to his awesome wife Melodie and the father of three energy filled young boys.
 As far as education is concerned, Josh completed his graduate work at Talbot School of Theology receiving two Masters of Arts Degrees (Theology and Spiritual Formation).
 He spent over ten years in church and other ministry/leadership positions before making the move overseas to study New Testament and 1st Century Judaism under Dr. Andrew Clarke at the University of Aberdeen.
 Josh’s current interests include: Spiritual Theology/Formation, New Testament and its 1st Century Jewish background, Leadership, Parenting, and a slew of others random things.
 Currently, Josh is reading through (and studying intensely) the 1st Century Jewish author Philo of Alexandria to see if an understanding of 1st Century Jewish paideia can give us insight into the Apostle Paul’s spiritual development of new Christians within the early Church.
 Follow him on Twitter @pastorcoolguy.

-Logan is currently a Master’s student at University of St. Andrews, Scotland (M.Litt Biblical Languages & Literature).
+Logan is currently a Master’s student at University of St. Andrews, Scotland (M.Litt Biblical Languages & Literature; CV).
 Somehow, after failing out of high school and subsequently dropping out of high school, he graduated from Biola University with a B.A.
 Biblical & Theological Studies (2014).
 He grew up in a small suburb of San Jose called Los Gatos, and (if you were wondering), yes it does mean “the cats” in Spanish.
 Although he dropped his music major for a bible major, he is a passionate guitar player (among a few other instruments) and still plays music when he gets the chance.
 His other interests include a the peculiar art of fire dancing (poi & fire staff), interfaith dialogue with Mormons, and watching Disney movies, namely Frozen.
-You can reach Logan at email@example.com
+You can follow him on Twitter and reach him at firstname.lastname@example.org.

 Brandon has a B.A. in Biblical and Theological Studies from Biola University.
 He also has a minor in English Literature which means he enjoys reading the classics when he has the time.
 His passion and his heart is for the Church, with specific focus in integrating academic thought with church life.
 He also really, really likes coffee.
 He currently lives in Southern California.
 Brandon can be reached at email@example.com.